-The Master of Science Program in Computational Linguistics is a specialized degree offered by the Department of Computer Science.
-We offer an accessible, intensive two-year curriculum for students who have a linguistics, language, computer science, mathematics, or science background, as well as students without prior study of computer science or linguistics.
+- The two-year Master of Science in Computational Linguistics program is an accessible, intensive two-year curriculum for students who have a linguistics, language, computer science, mathematics, or science background, as well as students without prior study of computer science or linguistics.

 Individualized Curriculum and Close Relationships with Faculty